 Alternatively, FASB ASC Topic 825, Financial Instruments, ("ASC 825") provides for the "fair value option" ("FVO") election.
 In this regard, ASC 825-10-15-4 provides for the FVO election (to the extent not otherwise prohibited by ASC 825-10-15-5) to be afforded to financial instruments, wherein the financial instrument is initially measured at estimated fair value as of the transaction issue date and then subsequently remeasured at estimated fair value as of each reporting period balance sheet date, with changes in the estimated fair value recognized as other income (expense) in the statement of operations.
-The estimated fair value adjustment of the March 2023 Senior Convertible Note is presented in a single line item within other income (expense) in the accompanying consolidated statement of operations (as provided for by ASC 825-10-50-30(b)).
-Further, as required by ASC 825-10-45-5, to the extent a portion of the fair value adjustment is attributed to a change in the instrument-specific credit risk, such portion would be recognized as a component of other comprehensive income ("OCI") (for which there was no such adjustment with respect to the March 2023 Senior Convertible Note).
+The estimated fair value adjustment of the March 2023 Senior Convertible Note and the 2024 Convertible Notes are presented in a single line item within other income (expense) in the accompanying consolidated statement of operations (as provided for by ASC 825-10-50-30(b)).
+Further, as required by ASC 825-10-45-5, to the extent a portion of the fair value adjustment is attributed to a change in the instrument-specific credit risk, such portion would be recognized as a component of other comprehensive income ("OCI") (for which there was no such adjustment with respect to the March 2023 Senior Convertible Note and the 2024 Convertible Notes).

-See Note 12, Financial Instruments Fair Value Measurements, with respect to the FVO election; and Note 13, Debt, for a discussion of the March 2023 Senior Convertible Note.
+See Note 11, Financial Instruments Fair Value Measurements, with respect to the FVO election; and Note 12, Debt, for a discussion of the March 2023 Senior Convertible Note and the 2024 Convertible Notes.